Attack Chains Updated 2026-04-14

 Chokepoint Opportunities by Stage

-Each card shows the invariant prerequisite an attacker must satisfy at that stage, the top detection signals, and links to the full chokepoint analysis.
+Invariant prerequisite per stage, top signals, and links to the full chokepoint analysis.

 1 Initial Access & Recon